St.cyr History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Cyr, Saint-Cyr, St. Cyr, Cyre, Saint-Cyre, Cirgue, Saint-Cirgue, Cirgues and many more.

 Early Notables of the St.cyr family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early St.cyr Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early St.cyr Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: